25prabhu10/notes/docs/Languages/CSS/CSS.md

    </head>
    ```

 3. **External stylesheet**: The CSS is written in a separate file, which is then referenced by the HTML document through the use of `<link>` element.
-The external file has a file extension as `.css`.
+The external file has a file extension as `.css`

    - CSS inside external file, like `styles.css`: